ldecicco-USGS/owi-blog/content/fileOptions.md

 </table>
 Timing in seconds.

-It is important to note that this is the first “Read and Filter” and “Read and Group and Summarize” solution that is completely done outside of R. So when you are getting data that pushes the limits (or passes the limits) of what you can load directly into R, this is the first basic solution.
+It is important to note that this is the first "Read and Filter" and "Read and Group and Summarize" solution that is completely done outside of R. So when you are getting data that pushes the limits (or passes the limits) of what you can load directly into R, this is the first basic solution.

 MonetDB
 -------